-BigData@Heart, is a European Innovative Medicines Initiative (IMI 2) funded project that aims to improve patient outcomes and reduce the societal burden of Acute Coronary Syndrome (ACS), Atrial Fibrillation (AF) and Heart Failure (HF).
+BigData@Heart was a European Innovative Medicines Initiative (IMI 2) funded project that aimed to improve patient outcomes and reduce the societal burden of Acute Coronary Syndrome (ACS), Atrial Fibrillation (AF), and Heart Failure (HF).

 Despite remarkable progress in the management of ACS, AF and HF, their disease burden remains high.
 Improvement of related mortality & hospitalization rates, quality of life issues, health care expenditures and loss of productivity is crucial.
 Optimal management of these conditions is complicated by their complex etiologies, poor definition at the molecular level, and the added burden of co- / multi-morbidities.
 This leads to unpredictable and large variation in interindividual therapeutic response, heterogeneous prognoses, and treatment guidelines that are based on conventional risk factors & clinical markers of end-organ damage.
 All of these barriers pose major problems in the development and delivery of targeted CVD treatments.

 The clinical researchers involved in BigData@Heart have been instrumental in shaping current treatment and management of ACS, AF, and HF.
 They are joining forces with leading European epidemiologists, big data scientists, cardiovascular medical professionals, pharmaceutical industry scientists, and patient organization representatives.
-Thanks to this public-private partnership approach, BigData@Heart has access to most of the relevant large-scale European CVD databases, ranging from electronic health records and disease registries through well-phenotyped clinical trials, omics-data, and large epidemiological cohorts, together covering >5 million cases of AF, HF and ACS and >16 million healthy individuals.
-BigData@Heat will be using innovative statistical, machine learning and data-mining methodologies.
+Thanks to this public-private partnership approach, BigData@Heart had access to most of the relevant large-scale European CVD databases, ranging from electronic health records and disease registries through well-phenotyped clinical trials, omics-data, and large epidemiological cohorts, together covering >5 million cases of AF, HF and ACS and >16 million healthy individuals.
+BigData@Heat used innovative statistical, machine learning, and data-mining methodologies.